ckormanyos/hello_f77/README.md

 ### Query if `fortran` Is Available

 If you are unsure if `fortran` is available, query GCC for the presence of `fortran`.
-Use the command shown below and search for `fortran` in the list of GCC's built languages.
+Use the command shown below and search for `fortran` in the list of GCC's _enabled_ languages.

 ```sh
 g++ -v